Lebanon holds first parliament election since financial collapse, blast

 "It's not my right, it's my duty - and I think it makes a difference.
 There's been an awakening by the people.
 Too little too late?
 Maybe, but people feel change is necessary."

-In a symptom of the collapse, some polling stations suffered power cuts, local media reported.
+In a symptom of the collapse, polling stations across the country suffered power cuts on Sunday.

-“I voted in hope to change the whole government and to have a better situation, for people to find work, be able to eat and drink.
-Things are very expensive and there is no electricity, no water,” said Khodr al-Ashi, 62, voting in Beirut.

 In southern Lebanon, a political stronghold for the Shi'ite Hezbollah movement, Rana Gharib said she had lost her money in the financial collapse, but was still voting for the group.